alanwilter/GenEditID/planning.md

   - [x] is presence of offtargets considered in calculation of zygosities?

-## End of project meeting - Thursday 5th Oct 2017
-**Main aim:** Paper to publish: dry and wet - portable as much as possible: maybe docker

 - **What's next?**
   - (1) Bioinfo pipeline:
     - new version of the amplicon sequencing pipeline after fixes on merged data per line